ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 - [Prysm](https://github.com/prysmaticlabs/prysm/releases/latest)
 - [Lodestar](https://chainsafe.github.io/lodestar/install/source/) (Doesn't provide a pre-built binary, only a Docker image or to be build from source)

-There is currently a [client diversity](/developers/docs/nodes-and-clients/client-diversity/) issue where a large dominance of Prysm clients poses a risk to the health of the network.
-In response to the initial drive to even out the client diversity many Prysm nodes switched to Lighthouse to the extent that it now also has a problematic market share.
+[Client diversity](/developers/docs/nodes-and-clients/client-diversity/) is critical for consensus nodes running validators.
+If majority of validators is running a single client implementation, network security is at risk.
 It is therefore recommended to consider choosing a minority client.

 [See the latest network client usage](https://clientdiversity.org/) and learn more about [client diversity](/developers/docs/client-diversity).